 Let us review what we wrote.
 We wrote that the code pushdown is first not innovative, as Oracle has had this capability for many years How Accurate are SAP’s Arguments for Code Pushdown?
-In fact, SAP did not use the term stored procedure, instead opting for a new term it created called “code pushdown.”
+SAP did not use the term stored procedure, instead opting for a new word it created called “code pushdown.”
 This is explained by Rolf Paulson.

 “in fact, SAP did not use the term stored procedure”, you may add “or (complex/aggregate) view” because what can be easily done by database views SELECT… GROUP BY…” for decades in database views just couldn’t be used on the ABAP platform due to limitations of OpenSQL and classical ABAP views , therefore a lot of stupid aggregation had in ABAP code, nested loops, which are now “pushed down” into CDS views like it was possible on other platforms for years, just taking a database view as query-source”

-This was done specifically because it would make it sound like SAP was doing something new.
-SAP has been pushing the innovative narrative with HANA, while backward engineering other databases as we covered in the article Did SAP Just Reinvent the Wheel with HANA?
+This was explicitly done because it would make it sound like SAP was doing something new.
+SAP has been pushing the innovative narrative with HANA, while backward engineering other databases, as we covered in the article, Did SAP Just Reinvent the Wheel with HANA?

-In some very extreme situations, there may be a necessity to push code into the database, but the maintenance goes up and portability also goes down.
-Therefore it should be done with a full consideration of the implications.
+In some very extreme situations, there may be a necessity to push code into the database, but the maintenance goes up, and portability also goes down.
+Therefore it should be done with full consideration of the implications.